-As the 2nd largest component

-of the economy, the industrial sector accounts for about 29% of GDP and 30% of the labor force.
+As the 2nd largest component of the economy, the industrial sector accounts for about 27% of GDP and 33% of the labor force.
 The most significant subsectors include manufacturing, oil and gas production, construction, and mining.

-Manufacturing: Accounting for nearly 19% of GDP, Romania's manufacturing sector consists of metalworking, electronics, auto assembly, light machinery, textiles, and chemical processing.
+Manufacturing: Accounting for nearly 13% of GDP, Romania's manufacturing sector consists of metalworking, electronics, auto assembly, light machinery, textiles, and chemical processing.

 Oil and Gas: Romania is one of Central and Eastern Europe's largest oil and gas producers, with a significant capacity for oil refining.
 In 1857, Romania became one of the 1st countries to establish an oil industry.
 Today, majority Austrian-owned OMV Petrom is Romania's largest corporation and southeastern Europe's largest oil and gas producer.
-In 2022, the oil and gas industry employed about 61,000 people, while refined petroleum exports were worth over \$2.6 billion in 2022.
+The oil and gas industry employs about 61,000 people, while mineral fuel exports were worth over \$5.7 billion in 2023.

-Construction: Construction accounts for nearly 6.6% of GDP and provides over 427,500 jobs.
+Construction: Construction accounts for nearly 8% of GDP and provides over 427,500 jobs.
 The \$12 billion industry has been a catalyst to economic recovery, with projections of continuing annual growth of almost 6-9% through 2026.